Do You Need Motorcycle Insurance?

 Why it's great

-Allstate has a great bundle discount for people who also have cars.
+Allstate has a great bundle discount for people who also own cars.

-You should consider Allstate if you need auto and motorcycle insurance.
-The company offers one of the best bundle discounts.
-You automatically get a discount of up to 30% on your motorcycle insurance if you have an Allstate auto policy.
+Allstate is best for people who need auto and motorcycle insurance, as the company offers one of the best bundle discounts.
+If you insure your car with Allstate, you're automatically eligible for a discount of up to 30% on your motorcycle insurance policy.

-Allstate also offers discounted rates to drivers for switching insurance companies.
-You can also get a discount if you have multiple Allstate motorcycle insurance policies.
-Allstate customers get access to a large network of agents.
-This can be a great benefit if you value personal support.
+In addition to its bundle discount, Allstate offers discounted rates to drivers who insure multiple motorcycles and anyone who switches insurance companies.
+As an added benefit, if you choose motorcycle insurance through Allstate, you can access the company's large network of agents.
+This can be a great benefit if you value personalized support.

 -